 The Angular Gantt component helps users reduce the number of items in their UI through filtering.
 Filtering can be done via a dedicated filter menu or by using fields such as text and dates as filters.
 Additionally, you can configure conditional filters, such as “starts with”, “contains” and more, on a column-by-column basis to give users maximum flexibility to manage their planning.

-The Angular Gantt chart can display the task timeline by day, week, or month.
+The Angular Gantt chart can display the task timeline by day, week, month, or year.
 Each view is further broken down by its child view.
-Days are broken into hours, weeks into days, and months into weeks.
+Days are broken into hours, weeks into days, months into weeks, and years into months.
 You can set this view programmatically or allow the user to decide.